This Dandelion Jelly recipe delivers a clear, golden spread that tastes a bit like honey. This recipe uses a non-canning method.

 |

-- Snip the dandelion flowers off of the stem.
-Wash the dandelions then remove excess water.
+- Wash the dandelion flowers then remove excess water.
 I use a salad spinner; patting dry or draining in a colander works too.

-- Pull the dandelion petals off of the flower base.
-Discard or compost the stems and flower bases.
+- Snip the dandelion petals off of the flower base.
+Discard or compost the flower bases.

 - Place the petals into a stainless steel pot with 4 cups of water and heat until boiling.
 Reduce heat and simmer for 5 minutes.
-Remove from heat and cool, then strain, pressing the flower petals to get all of the liquid.
+Remove from heat and let cool enough to handle, then strain, pressing the flower petals to get all of the liquid.
 You will need 3 cups of this liquid for your jelly - if there is less than 3 cups, add water.
 If there is more, set it aside for another use.
 Discard or compost the used petals.

 - Pour 3 cups of the dandelion liquid into a large stainless-steel pot.
 Add the pectin and lemon juice then bring the mixture to a boil.
 Add the sugar and continue boiling and stirring for 3 minutes.
 Skim the foam as needed.
 Remove from heat and let cool until safe to handle.